Social Studies Rohingya Case Study: Are they citizens of Myanmar?

 Conclusion – Social Studies Rohingya Case Study

-If the majority Bamar people do not view the Rohingya people as having a common identity as themselves, then there would not be an opportunity of a legal status as.
+If the majority Bamar people do not view the Rohingya people as having a common identity as themselves, then there would not be an opportunity for legal status.

 The Rohingya refugee crisis is indeed a humanitarian disaster.
 It is estimated by the UN that up to 700,000 refugees have fled to Bangladesh.
 In August 2018, the United Nations High Commissioner for Human Rights declared that the Myanmar military generals should be tried for genocide.

-Given the fact that the military generals are part of the Myanmar government, no one is sure what can we done.
+Given the fact that the military generals are part of the Myanmar government, no one is sure what can be done.
 I know it sounds pessimistic, but I do not think this problem can be solved.
-I hope that both sides will come to an agreement on what can be done and the Rohingyas be given a nation and a home.
+I hope that both sides will come to an agreement on what can be done and the Rohingyas are given a nation and a home.

 1 Feb 2021 Update: The military has taken over the government totally.